Learning procedure

 Activity 1: Introduction to Bridges

-· Begin by discussing different types of bridges (e.g., beam, arch, suspension) and their purposes.
+· We begin by discussing different types of bridges (e.g., beam, arch, suspension) and their purposes.

-· Show pictures or diagrams of various bridges from around the world.
+· We show pictures or diagrams of various bridges from around the world.

 Famous bridges: